SWING PAST SHOULDER PAIN

 Rotator cuff tears,

-Shoulder instability / dislocation,
+Shoulder instability / shoulder dislocation,

 Innovative Treatment Options